-An EWAS was conducted using the Illumina methylationEPIC array to analyse the DNA methylation state of the chronically demyelinated lesions and NAWM samples.
+The Illumina methylationEPIC array was used to analyse the DNA methylation state of the chronically demyelinated lesions and NAWM samples.
 PCA revealed clustering of the samples based on the methylation bèta values, similar to those observed in the RNA sequencing data (Fig. 3a).
 Out of the 769,804 CpGs that passed the initial quality control, 29,446 CpG sites were annotated to the DEGs from the transcriptome analysis.
-Differential methylation analysis of these genes showed that 8,336 CpG positions were significantly (FDR p-value < 0.05) differentially methylated between lesions and NAWM (Fig. 3b, Supplementary Data 2).
-These differentially methylated positions (DMPs) were then subjected to a correlation analysis with the matching expression data.
-Interestingly, 508 genes showed a significant (FDR-adjusted p-value < 0.05) and strong correlation between their expression and methylation profile (Supplementary Data 3).
-Fig. 3c. shows the top ten correlating CpGs, nine of which showing a strong negative correlation between DNA methylation and RNA expression.
-The final set of 512 genes, which were differentially expressed, differentially methylated and correlated between both expression and methylation, was used for the GO analysis, with a focus on Biological Process (Fig. 3d).
+Differential methylation analysis of these genes showed that 8336 CpG positions were significantly (FDR p value < 0.05) differentially methylated between lesions and NAWM (Fig. 3b, Supplementary Table 2).
+Each of these differentially methylated positions (DMPs) were then subjected to a correlation analysis with the matching expression data.
+Interestingly, 512 genes showed a significant (FDR-adjusted p value < 0.05) and strong correlation between their expression and methylation profile (Supplementary Table 3).
+Figure 3c shows the top ten correlating CpGs, nine of which showing a strong negative correlation between DNA methylation and RNA expression.
+The final set of 512 genes, which were differentially expressed, differentially methylated and correlated between both expression and methylation of at least one CpG, was used for the GO analysis, with a focus on Biological Process (Fig. 3d).
 Clustering of the significantly enriched GO terms showed two main clusters, related to glial cell development/myelination and cytoskeleton organisation (Fig. 3d).